 CBA 3.0: The Next Generation Capital Campaign

-PHASE 1: Responding to a Changed Educational Landscape
+Responding to a Changed Educational Landscape

 - Addressing faculty needs for additional training and technical support.

-CBA's critical immediate needs include:
+CBA's critical needs include:

 Enhancing Our Technology and Physical Structure

-Online learning is critical to the success of our students, whether they work from home, in the classroom or both.
-CBA is planning for all possibilities.
-The CBA 3.0 campaign includes applying significant resources to upgrading existing hardware and software including laptops for faculty at-home use, new SmartBoards and video cameras for classrooms.
+Online learning is critical to the success of our students, whether they work from home, in the classroom, or both.
+CBA has planned for all possibilities.
+The CBA 3.0 campaign includes significant resources to upgrade existing hardware and software including laptops for faculty at-home use, new VIBE interactive conferencing boards, telepresence robots and more.
 As we expand our digital footprint in the delivery of educational services, the next phase is the continued incorporation of Augmented Reality/Virtual Reality (AR/VR) to better accommodate the multi-sensory learning needs of our students.
 Our approach to instructional technology has always been comprehensive, and updating our hardware is vital to the successful delivery of our digital curriculum.
-In our “new normal,” social distancing will continue to be a necessity and we will need to modify our building according to guidelines provided by the Center for Disease Control (CDC).
+In our “new normal,” social distancing will continue to be a necessity and we must adhere to guidelines provided by the Center for Disease Control (CDC) for hygiene and facilities maintenance.
 Providing a safe environment for our students has always been a core value at

 Expanding Tuition Assistance

 CBA’s critical needs include: to increase in the coming year, as the financial stress on many families increases.
-CBA’s doors are open to all and the ability to provide scholarship assistance to a wider group of students means more deserving children will have the opportunity to grow into confident adults and productive citizens.
-An increase in scholarship dollars means we can serve more students who may be unable to receive an education through larger and more traditional school environments during the pandemic.
+CBA’s doors are open to all, and the ability to provide scholarship assistance to a wider group of students means more deserving children will have the opportunity to grow into confident adults and productive citizens.
+An increase in scholarship dollars means we can serve more students who may be unable to receive an education through larger, more traditional school environments during the pandemic.